Diddern/DAT250-auction/README.md

 **Configurations -> server-config -> security** enable *Default Principal To Role Mapping*.
 **Configurations -> server-config -> security -> Realms -> file** press *manage users*.
 Add a user (ie. admin) and place it in the 'Grup list' **AuctionUser**

 ## Authors
 The project is created by [Jostein Kringlen](https://github.com/JosteinKringlen), [Kristian Rosland](https://github.com/Kristianrosland), [André Dyrstad](https://github.com/AndreDyrstad) and [Didrik Sæther](https://github.com/diddern).

+##Notes
+The CSS is somewhat messed up in other browsers than Google Chome.